-According to the World Health Organization, cataracts cause 51% of worldwide blindness, affecting approximately 20 million people.
-Cataracts additionally cause moderate to severe vision loss to 52.8 million individuals, 99% of whom live in developing countries.
+According to the World Health Organization, cataracts cause a third of worldwide blindness, affecting approximately 12.6 million people.
+Cataracts additionally cause moderate to severe vision loss to 52.6 million individuals, 99% of whom live in developing countries.

 Although it is a relatively simple condition to treat surgically in the developed world, in many developing countries, access to eye care is extremely limited.
 Moreover, as populations age and average life expectancy continues to increase worldwide, the number of people with cataracts will only grow more widespread.